Annual programme 2025

 Individuals, research institutions and universities are eligible to submit nominations.
 Self-applications are excluded.

 In principle, only one candidate per university should be nominated.
-The aim of the Foundation is for universities at which the candidates work to specifically focus on one nomination.
+This approach is intended to encourage universities to focus on a single nomination.

 Nominations are reviewed by the Foundation’s Scientific Advisory Board, and, if necessary, the Foundation obtains supplementary external expert opinions.
-The final decision on awarding of the prize lies with the Foundation.
+The final decision on the prize is made by the Foundation.
 Legal claims of any kind relating to the awarding of the prize are excluded.
-The selection procedure is confidential.
+The selection process is confidential.
 Information on the reasons for the decision will not be provided.

 FAQ